-Rs. in Crores

-Pai rticulars As at As at

-March 31, 2024 March 31, 2023

-Cu rrent

-a) total outstanding dues of micro and small enterprises 3.31 3.67

-b) total outstanding dues of creditors other than micro and small enterprises 58.02 53.05

-Tot al 61.33 56.72

-closures required under section 22 of the Micro, Small and Medium Enterprises velopment (MSMED) Act, 2006 are as below:

-(a) Dues remaining unpaid as at 31st March 2024

-Principal 3.31 3.67

-Interest on the above

-(b) Interest paid in terms of Section 16 of the Act, along with the amount of payment made to the supplier beyond the appointed day during the year

-Principal paid beyond the appointed date

-Interest paid in terms of Section 16 of the Act

-(c) Amount of interest due and payable for the period of delay on payments made beyond the appointed day during the year
+Particulars As at March 31, 2025 Rs. in Crores As at March 31, 2024 Current a) total outstanding dues of micro and small enterprises 4.08 3.31 b) total outstanding dues of creditors other than micro and small enterprises 67.48 58.02 Total 71.58 61.33 Disclosures required under section 22 of the Micro, Small and Medium Enterprise Development (MSMED) Act, 2006 are as below: S (a) Dues remaining unpaid as at 31 March 2025 & 31 March 2024 Principal - Interest on the above - - (b) Interest paid in terms of Section 16 of the Act, along with the amount of paymer made to the supplier beyond the appointed day during the year t Principal paid beyond the appointed date Interest paid in terms of Section 16 of the Act - (c) Amount of interest due and payable for the period of delay on payments mad beyond the appointed day during the year e (d) Further interest due and payable even in the succeeding years, until such date whe the interest due as above are actually paid to the small enterprises n (e) Amount of interest accrued and remaining unpaid as at March 31 - - Due to Micro and Small Enterprises have been determined to the extent such partie have been identified on the basis of information collected by the Management.
+Thi has been relied upon by the auditors.